apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 # cas.authn.attributeRepository.expireInMinutes=30
 # cas.authn.attributeRepository.maximumCacheSize=10000
 # cas.authn.attributeRepository.merger=REPLACE|ADD|MERGE

-# Attributes that you wish to resolve for the principal
-# cas.authn.attributeRepository.attributes.uid=uid
-# cas.authn.attributeRepository.attributes.displayName=displayName
-# cas.authn.attributeRepository.attributes.cn=commonName
-# cas.authn.attributeRepository.attributes.affiliation=groupMembership
 ```

+<div class="alert alert-info"><strong>Remember This</strong><p>Note that in certain cases,
+CAS authentication is able to retrieve and resolve attributes from the authentication source in the same authentication request, which would
+eliminate the need for configuring a separate attribute repository specially if both the authentication and the attribute source are the same.
+Using separate repositories should be required when sources are different, or when there is a need to tackle more advanced attribute
+resolution use cases such as cascading, merging, etc.
+<a href="Configuring-Principal-Resolution.html">See this guide</a> for more info.</p></div>

-Since all attributes for all sources are defined in the same common block,
+Attributes for all sources are defined in their own individual block.
-that means all sources will attempt to resolve the same block of defined attributes equally.
 CAS does not care about the source owner of attributes.
 It finds them where they can be found and otherwise, it moves on.
-This means that certain number of attributes can be resolved via one source, and the remaining attributes
+This means that certain number of attributes can be resolved via one source and the remaining attributes
 may be resolved via another.
 If there are commonalities across sources, the merger shall decide the final result and behavior.

 The story in plain english is: